pmyteh/RISJbot/README.md

 * The option of fetching (limited numbers of) copies of an item, at intervals of not less than a given time.
 This allows some sane change detection.
-* A mechanism for ensuring complete fetches, by trawling RefetchControl's database for insufficiently-fetched pages and scheduling them.
+* A mechanism is there for ensuring complete fetches, by trawling RefetchControl's database for insufficiently-fetched pages and scheduling them.

 Depends on sqlite3 instead of bsddb3.